Marija Magdalena (song): Live performances

 In addition to its appearances at the Dora and Eurovision events, the song "Marija Magdalena" has become a consistent feature in Dragović's concert repertoire, regularly performed as a solo piece or as part of a medley alongside her other songs in various shows and gigs.
 As per Dragović's stated practice, she frequently chooses to initiate her concert performances with this song due to its "formal and dramatic attributes", making it a well-suited choice for an opening act.
 The most recent occasion on which it was employed as the opening piece occurred during her concert held at the Spaladium Arena in Split, commemorating her 40-year career.

-On 14 June 2018, during the Zlatni Studio Awards ceremony, Dragović and Danijela Martinović collaborated in performing a medley featuring a selection of their Eurovision entries, which included "Marija Magdalena", "Željo moja", and "Neka mi ne svane".
+On 14 June 2018, during the Golden Studio ceremony, Dragović and Danijela Martinović collaborated in performing a medley featuring a selection of their Eurovision entries, which included "Marija Magdalena", "Željo moja", and "Neka mi ne svane".

 Legacy

 The song is widely regarded as one of Croatia's standout Eurovision entries and enjoys substantial support among Eurovision fans and critics.
 In a 2012 online survey on the Croatian Eurosong website, "Marija Magdalena" was voted as the country's best Eurovision entry.
-In a May 2018 poll conducted by Eurofest Hrvatska, the Croatian Eurovision Song Contest fan group, "Marija Magdalena" was ranked as the second-best Croatian ESC entry, trailing behind Danijela Martinović's "Neka mi ne svane".
+In a May 2018 poll conducted by Eurofest Hrvatska, the Croatian Eurovision Song Contest fan group, "Marija Magdalena" was ranked as the second-best Croatian Eurovision entry, trailing behind Martinović's "Neka mi ne svane".

 Cover versions

 The song has undergone several cover versions in recent years, with notable renditions including one by the Russian singer and songwriter Philipp Kirkorov in the year 2000, performed in the Russian language.
 In 2021, another rendition of the song was presented by Croatian singer Albina Grčić, who represented Croatia in the Eurovision Song Contest 2021.
-The same year, ToMa, a Croatian singer who had taken part in the Dora 2021 music competition also rendered a rendition of the song as part of the Eurosong Od Doma online concert, an event orchestrated by Eurosong.hr.
+The same year, ToMa, a Croatian singer who had taken part in Dora 2021 also rendered a rendition of the song as part of the Eurosong Od Doma online concert, an event orchestrated by Eurosong.hr.

 Furthermore, this song has become a recurring favorite in talent shows across Southeast Europe.
 It is frequently selected as a showcase for impressive vocal abilities, and it has been featured in various talent competitions, including Zvezde Granda, Supertalent, and Tvoje lice zvuči poznato, among many others.